A Prophecy of National Revival 1947

 The outpouring of God’s Spirit will flow over from the United Kingdom to mainland Europe, and from there, will begin a missionary move to the ends of the earth.

-Many have repeated this prophesy over the years.
+Many have repeated this prophecy over the years.
 It is often spoken of together with a 1967 Vision by evangelist Jean Darnall.
 Many also believe that both might well be nearing their time of fulfillment.